phucdoitoan/GMM_estimation/README.md

 python EM.py [number of clusters] [data file] [output file for posterior] [output file for model parameters]
 ```

-[number of clusters]: number of clusters in the GMM, has to be integer.
+[number of clusters]: number of clusters in the GMM, has to be integer \
-[data file]: each line in data file contains elements of a data point, which separated by comma ','.
+[data file]: each line in data file contains elements of a data point, which separated by comma ',' \
-[output file for posterior]: each line contains the posterior probability for a data point, the elements are separated by comma ','
+[output file for posterior]: each line contains the posterior probability for a data point, the elements are separated by comma ',' \
-[output file for model parameters]: binary file contains the dictionary of the model's parameters.
+[output file for model parameters]: binary file contains the dictionary of the model's parameters

 #### Example
 The command